Thinking Gender 2019 will focus on gendered regimes of incarceration, and feminist, queer, abolitionist, and intersectional interventions.

 Join us for Thinking Gender 2019: Feminists Confronting the Carceral State on FRIDAY, FEBRUARY 22, 2019, at the UCLA Luskin Conference Center.

-Call for Papers, Conference Schedule, and more information is forthcoming!
+Conference Schedule, and more information is forthcoming!
 Subscribe to the CSW email list for regular updates.